bommert/stabm/paper/paper.md

 # Related Software
 A subset of the implemented stability measures is also available in other R or Python packages.
 The R package *sets* [@meyer2009sets] and the Python package *scikit-learn* [@pedregosa2011scikit] provide an implementation of the Jaccard index [@jaccard1901etude] to assess the similarity of two sets.
-The Python package *GSimPy* [@zhang2020gsimpy] implements several similarity measures including the Jaccard index and the Dice index [@dice1945measures].
+The Python package *GSimPy* [@zhang2020gsimpy] implements the Jaccard index, the Dice index [@dice1945measures], and the Ochiai index [@ochiai1957zoogeographic].
-The source code for the publication @nogueira2018stability includes an implementation of stability measures in Python.
+The source code for the publication @nogueira2018stability provides an implementation of their stability measure in R, Python, and Matlab.

 # Acknowledgements